 Knockout - projected digital

 Up to 3 images may be entered.
 Images will be sorted randomly and projected in pairs, one from each pair being eliminated with the remainder going into a further round and so on to produce a winner.
+We will use official software which sorts and shuffles the images and sometimes gives byes into the next round to even up the numbers.

 Newcomers - projected digital